Ethan-rama1/ChristmasVoting/README.md

 ## Application
 ### Setup
-To run this app in development mode, you will need to have expo installed.
+To run this app in development mode, you will need to have the react libraries/modules installed.
 This can be done from the frontend directory in the project and running ```npm install```.

 ### Running the app
 To now run the app, make sure you are in the frontend directory and run the following command:\